publisha/publisha.github.io/_papers/iterativepublishing.md

 ### Semantic Versioning

-First from the organisation known as *semver* - short for Semantic Versioning.
+The first is from the organisation known as *semver* - short for Semantic Versioning.
 The Semantic Versioning[^1] specification is authored by Tom Preston-Werner, inventor of Gravatars and co-founder of GitHub.
 Here is the quote from Jurgen Van de Moere[^2], who explains semantic versioning better than I can:

 > In essence a semantic version looks like this:
 > **Major.Minor.Patch**